Neph1llim/JAVA-DASHBOARD/README.md

-## DASHv0.6
+## DASHv0.7

 ---
 ### UPDATE:

-- Fixed collaboration Issues and github repository bugs
+- Created methods to change the color of focused buttons in menu
 - minor builds to settings panel
 - Commnents and code structure